geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

-It's been one too many times that I've seen the famous _skateboard, scooter, bike, motorcycle, and car_ [image](https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp) by Henrik Kniberg about agile product development and I needed to know what irked me about that so much.
-Follow me for a deep dive that goes beyond the obvious and shallow "car manufacturer didn't use to build skateboards" critique.
-That requires some digging, because the original article contains great insights and examples, but I'll still argue that the mental image underlying the metaphor doesn't work to guide _development_.
+It's been one too many times that I've seen the famous _skateboard, scooter, bike, motorcycle, and car_ [image](https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp) by Henrik Kniberg, which he says is about (agile) "product development in general".
+I've finally figured out what bothers me about it so much.
+I'll argue that the underlying mental model is at best not helpful and at worst actively misleading for product development, despite the article making a couple of excellent points and presenting great examples.
+Vertical slices are a better mental model already hidden in Kniberg's own examples and prose.

 Let's remind ourselves of the (in)famous image quickly before we go further.